binpash/pash/evaluation/eval_script/README.md

 #### Correctness Evaluation Server (antikythera)

 **TODO: Dimitris** Have a section that runs quickcheck (or something small like `./pa.sh -c 'echo hi'`) here (together with instructions for keys).
+To verify that PaSh is running correctly, run a quick check with:

 #### Performance Evaluation Server (deathstar)